anergictcell/hpo3/README.md

 `HPO3` aims to use the exact same API and methods as PyHPO to allow a very simple replacement for all analysis and statistics methods.
 However, it does not allow customization and modification of the ontology or individual terms, genes etc.

 ## Current status
-Most functionality of PyHPO is present and working, though not extensively tested.
-If you require correct data and stability, keep using PyHPO.
+Most functionality of PyHPO is present and working, giving correct results.
+Similarity calculations and hypergeometric enrichment scores are implemented and working both for single terms and for HPOSets.

+There are some helper functions for parallel batchwise processing, which are amazing if you plan on analyzing large datasets.

 If you need performance and speed for rapid experiments, give `HPO3` a try.

-Similarity calculations are implemented and working both for single terms and for HPOSets.
-Hyergeometric enrichment is implemted, but with some small differences compared to PyHPO.

-There are some helper functions for parallel batchwise processing, which are amazing if you plan on analyzing large datasets.

 ## Installation
 HPO3 is provided as binary wheels for most platforms on PyPI, so in most cases you can just run